-Hammer Nutrition will be present and have a stand with Gels, Bars and more.
-You can purchase these needs on their website www.hammernutrition.com.au beforehand on on the day at the event.
+Tailwind will be present and have a stand with Tailwind Products.
+Additionally you can purchase these instore at Summit Gear and also on the website www.summitgear.com.au before the event.

 There is no reception anywhere on any of the race courses, with any carrier.
 The cliffs of the Wolgan Valley can do funny things to the reception of satellite phones, but they are by far your best bet.

 To see when you can collect your race number, see the Schedule of Events HERE and scroll down to “Registration Desk Schedule”.
-WE DO NOT POST OUT.
+We don’t post out race numbers

 Please see the Terms and Conditions HERE for our refund policy.
 As always, early is best.

-Obey all National Parks and Wildlife Service rules when in the park, including dogs!
+- Obey all National Parks and Wildlife Service rules when in the park,

 The event will not proceed if there is a catastrophic fire warning for the day, or flooding rain.

-No I-pods, MP3 players etc. to be used.
+- No I-pods, MP3 players, earbuds etc. to be used.
 There are too many single track sections, some road crossings and other runners to be aware of.